 A trace component represents the execution of a single case, that is, of a single execution (or enactment) of the specific process.
-A trace shall contain a (possible empty) list of all events that are related to a single case.
-The order of the events in this list is important, as it signifies the order in which the events have been observed o observed.
+A trace shall contain a (possible empty) list of events that are related to a single case.
+The order of the events in this list shall be important, as it signifies the order in which the events have been

+6 observed.